-Matt Schmit is an adjunct faculty member at the Humphrey School, founding principal of P3 Strategies, and serves as director of the Regional Competitiveness Institute.
+Matt Schmit is the founding principal of P3 Strategies and serves as director of the Regional Competitiveness Institute.

 Between 2013 and 2016 Matt represented his hometown of Red Wing and surrounding areas in the Minnesota Senate.
 Here, he chaired the Fish and Wildlife subcommittee; served as vice chair of the Jobs, Agriculture & Rural Development committee; and sat on the Energy & Environment, Capital Investment, and Environment, Economic Development & Agriculture Finance committees.